AlexandreHosek/FaceRecognitionApp/README.md

-This is a website developped in Javascript using React and Node.js/express.js.
+This is a website developed in Javascript using React and Node.js/express.js.

 You can register an account/login.

-Then post an image from the interent using its URL and it will find the face in the photo using an API.
+Then post an image from the internet using its URL and it will find the face in the photo using an API.

 The database is made using PostgreSQL and the website is hosted on Heroku.